-90 Student Representative Council general election[‡]
+92 Student Representative Council general election‡

-- (1) The nine (9) Student Representative Council members referred to in section 19(a) are elected once every calendar year in a free and fair general election in which all students may vote, with due observance of the provisions of Schedule 1. - (2) Each student may cast his or her vote only once in a particular election and each student's vote carries the same weight. - (3) The Student Representative Council election must - - (a) take place during the third academic quarter; - (b) must be held over a maximum of one (1) week. - (4) The following elections may not overlap with the Student Representative Council election: - (a) the election of the members of the Academic Affairs Council, Prim Committee and Societies Council, and the representatives of these bodies on the Student Representative Council; and - (b) the election of any of the direct or indirect constituent bodies of the student bodies mentioned in paragraph (a), including the election of Faculty Student Committees, House Committees and Society Committees. - (5) The Executive Committee of the Student Representative Council must - - (a) advertise the position(s) of Election Convenor(s) for at least two (2) weeks on Stellenbosch campus; - (b) appoint, every year before the end of March, one or more independent, autonomous, neutral and competent Election Convenor(s), who is or was at no time a member of the Student Representative Council in office at the time, to run the election; and - (c) determine the election dates in consultation with the Election Convenor(s), and, where necessary, other stakeholders, before the end of June every year, with due consideration of subsection (3). - (6) The format of the election, who qualifies to run for the Student Representative Council, the duties and powers of the Election Convenor(s), the election complaints procedure and the announcement of results are determined in Schedule 1 to this Constitution, and this section must be implemented in accordance with Schedule 1.
+- (1) The nine (9) Student Representative Council members referred to in section 19(a) are elected once every calendar year in a free and fair general election in which all students may vote, with due observance of the provisions of Schedule 1. - (2) Each student may cast his or her vote only once in a particular election and each student's vote carries the same weight. - (3) The Student Representative Council election must - - (a) take place during the third academic term; - (b) must be held over a maximum of one (1) week. - (4) The election of the representatives of the Academic Affairs Council, Prim Committee and Societies Council on the Student Representative Council must precede the Student Representative Council election; and - (5) The election of any of the direct or indirect constituent bodies and members of the Academic Affairs Council, Prim Committee, Societies Council, Faculty Student Committees and House Committees must take place after the Student Representative Council election. - (6) The Executive Committee of the Student Representative Council must in consultation with the Office of the Director of the Centre of Student Structures and Communities or his or her nominated alternate - - (a) advertise the position(s) of Election Convenor(s) for at least two (2) weeks on Stellenbosch campus; - (b) appoint, every year before the end of March, one or more independent, autonomous, neutral and competent Election Convenor(s), who at no time is or was a member of the Student Representative Council in office at the time, to run the election; and - (c) determine the election dates in consultation with the Election Convenor(s) and the Office of the Director of the Centre of Student Structures and Communities or his or her nominated alternate, before the end of June every year, with due consideration of subsection (3). - (7) The format of the election, who qualifies to run for the Student Representative Council, the duties and powers of the Election Convenor(s), the election complaints procedure and the announcement of results are determined in Schedule 1 to this Constitution, and this section must be implemented in accordance with Schedule 1.

-91 Election of the Student Representative Council Chair
+93 Election of the Student Representative Council Chair

-(1) After the validity of the election results is confirmed in terms of Schedule 1, the Election Convenor(s) convene the first meeting of the newly elected Student Representative Council.

-- (2) The newly elected Student Representative Council, including the ex officio members, elect a new Student Representative Council Chair by means of a positive vote under the chairpersonship of (one [1] of) the Election Convenor(s). - (3) Any member of the newly elected Student Representative Council, excluding the ex officio members, may make him or herself available for election to the position of Student Representative Council Chair. - (4) The chair of the meeting must allow candidates reasonable time to address the meeting and answer questions before voting begins.
+- (1) After the validity of the election results is confirmed in terms of Schedule 1, the Election Convenor(s) convene the first meeting of the newly elected Student Representative Council. - (2) The members of the newly elected Student Representative Council, including the ex officio members, elect a new Student Representative Council Chair by means of a positive vote under the chairpersonship of (one [1] of) the Election Convenor(s). - (3) Any member of the newly elected Student Representative Council, excluding the ex officio members, may make him or herself available for election to the position of Student Representative Council Chair. - (4) The chair of the meeting must allow candidates reasonable time to address the meeting and answer questions before voting begins.

-92 Election of the rest of the Student Representative Council Executive Committee
+94 Election of the rest of the Student Representative Council Executive Committee